MLo7Ghinsan/DiffSinger_colab_notebook_MLo7/README.md

 #### IMPORTANT NOTE:

-- please make sure that your audio data is mono, otherwise nnsvs-db-converter will not work
 - your_speaker_folder's folder name will be used as *spk_name* so please be careful about your file naming
 - colab notebook primarily uses python; thus space in file name or folder path may be invalid
 - for an in-depth guide for SVS training and/or labeling, please see [SVS Singing Voice Database - Tutorial](https://docs.google.com/document/d/1uMsepxbdUW65PfIWL1pt2OM6ZKa5ybTTJOpZ733Ht6s/edit?usp=sharing)